You want smart political talk without the meltdowns?

 That doesn't help working people at all.

-Uh they have the highest taxes in the nation.
+They have the highest taxes in the nation.

-People flee to be able to save money uh to get out of California, and you have working class people that move to these other states, their dollars go much further.
+People flee to be able to save money to get out of California.

-But here's the thing they want to take this by dynamics and they want to double down on this for the next four years.
+But here's the thing: they want to take this by dynamics and they want to double down on this for the next four years.

 How many people are able to afford groceries now compared to what you were doing three or four years ago?